 - i) A forecast horizon of three years was used.
-The forecast horizon comprises the three-year plan drafted in the last quarter of the 2015 financial year, whereafter a perpetuity growth rate of 3.7% is used. - ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate. - The long-term growth rate used is purely for the impairment testing of intangible assets under IAS-36 Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - iv) A discount rate of 12.5% per annum, being the group's pre-tax weighted average cost of capital, was used.
-The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Distribution business, both businesses largely operate within South Africa and are subject to similar market risks. - 10.2 The group acquired the pharmacy business of Amalgamated Pharmacy Group Proprietary Limited in 2010.
+The forecast horizon comprises the three-year plan drafted in the last quarter of the 2014 financial year, whereafter a perpetuity growth rate of 5.5% is used. - ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
+The long-term growth rate used is purely for the impairment testing of intangible assets under IAS 36 - Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - iv) A discount rate of 12.3% per annum, being the group's pre-tax weighted average cost of capital, was used.
+The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the distribution business, both businesses largely operate within South Africa and are subject to similar market risks. - 10.2 The group acquired the pharmacy business of Amalgamated Pharmacy Group Proprietary Limited in 2010.

-As part of the acquisition, the group acquired the contractual rights to certain Medical Aid contracts.
-These contractual rights were amortised over five years.
+As part of the acquisition, the group acquired the contractual rights to certain medical aid contracts.
+These contractual rights are being amortised over five years.

 Group

-2015 R'000 2014 R'000
+2014 R'000 2013 R'000

 11 Goodwill

 Goodwill 103 510 103 510

 Goodwill comprises:

 United Pharmaceutical Distributors Proprietary Limited ("UPD") (see note 11.1) 96 277 96 277

 Kalahari Medical Distributors Proprietary Limited ("Kalahari") (see note 11.2) 704 704

 Amalgamated Pharmacy Group Proprietary Limited ("Amalgamated Pharmacy Group") (see note 11.3) 6 529 6 529